2davecollins/rowplux/README.md

 # rowplux
-This plugin allows cordova application to use the biosignalsplux api on an Android device
+This plugin allows cordova application to use the biosignalsplux pluxapi-0.1.2jar api on an Android device

 ## Requirements
 cordova android version 4.0 or greater android version 5.0 or greater

 ## Installation
-[//]: # (TODO Add url)
+[//]: # (How to comment code markdown)

+See sample folder for test project and cordova instructions

+Download plugin from bitbucket

-cordova plugin add
+cordova plugin add C:\path_to_plugin\RowPlux

 ## Methods
-* isEnabled
 * scan
 * startBluetooth
 * stopBluetooth